Python3-Training/DatMan/QuestJSOB/README.md

 The need is to use a J.S.O.N friendly editor (like Notepad++ - recommended!) to manage a collection of questions.

+To get started, we simply need to use Main.py.

+The Quest()ion importation / exportation strategy is MainGUI.py - a work in process.

 Video @ https://www.youtube.com/watch?v=HIDW7Q2r24g